dfelinto/blender-manual/manual/video_editing/sequencer/strips/scene.rst

    Input type to use for the Scene strip.

    :Camera:
-      Use the Scene’s 3D camera as input.
+      Use the Scene's 3D camera as input.
    :Sequencer:
-      Use the scene's sequencer timeline as input, allowing one scene to reuse another scene's edit (instead of taking the render output from the scene).
+      Use the scene's Sequencer timeline as input, allowing one scene to reuse another scene's edit (instead of taking the render output from the scene).

       This is similar to how :doc:`Meta Strips </video_editing/sequencer/meta>` work,